10 Top Tips for Creating a Home to Support Your Well-being

 Bring the outdoor in with house plants

 Commonly known as 'Biophilia', bringing nature indoors is well known to support well-being and lift your mood.
-As humans we posses an innate and genetically determined affinity with the natural world.
+As humans we possess an innate and genetically determined affinity with the natural world.
 Our mind and spirit suffer when we are disconnected from nature for too long.
 Certain houseplants can also help to purify the air of your home.

 Let in the light